-Roundtable
+Annual Roundtable Conference

-Each year during Roundtable, breakout sessions and mini-courses, as well as themes on research, are covered.
+Each year during the annual Roundtable conference, breakout sessions and mini-courses, as well as themes on research, are covered.
 In the past these have included formal meetings on statistics, research hypothesis development, literature searches and writing reviews, ethnography, writing up qualitative or quantitative data, writing up findings, etc. These experiences are designed to assist participants with their research competency development, as well as their research project and dissertation completion.